 Who are Fortera's competitors?

-Competitors of Fortera include Svante and 2 more.
+Competitors of Fortera include Sublime Systems and 8 more.

 Compare Fortera to Competitors

-Blue Planet offers carbon capture & mineralization technology for CO2 mitigation.
-Its technology uses waste CO2 as a raw material to produce carbon-negative building materials.
-The firm was founded in 2013 and is based in Los Gatos, California.
+Blue Planet offers carbon capture and mineralization technology for CO2 mitigation.
+The company's technology uses waste CO2 as a raw material to produce carbon-negative building materials.
+It was founded in 2013 and is based in Los Gatos, California.